-All of the five nominees listed below have consented to their nomination.
-The current Board and management unanimously recommends that each of the nominees listed be elected to serve as directors of the Corporation, to hold office until the next annual Meeting of Shareholders or until such person's successor is elected or appointed.
+It is the intention of the Corporation's designees, if named as proxy, to vote in favour of the election of the proposed six nominees to the Board.
 If no choice is specified, the Shares represented by a proxy for the Meeting will be voted FOR the election of each of these nominees.